malimccalla/simple-voter/readme.md

 #### Prerequisites

-To interact with the app in browser you must have the [metamask](https://metamask.io/) browser extension installed.
-If not feel free to interact with the `PollFactory` contract directly to deploy instances of a `Poll` which in turn you can interact with. `PollFactory` address is `0xb2A9158923b81B4552F984C6774fb729f9e4bdb5`.
+To interact with the app in browser you must have the [metamask](https://metamask.io/) browser extension installed and have Rinkeby Test Net selected.
+If you do not have metamask feel free to interact with the `PollFactory` contract directly `0xb2A9158923b81B4552F984C6774fb729f9e4bdb5`.

 #### Run locally